 Rather than treating problems or symptoms, Nicole treats women by addressing the root cause of what’s really going on in their bodies and minds.
 She passionately believes that the fundamentals to healing any hormonal imbalance lie in an approach that addresses the unique physiology of every woman.
 This is essential to reclaiming and maintaining optimal health and vitality at any age.

-As part of our Endometriosis Awareness Month focus, we were delighted to talk to Nicole about endo, periods, her passion for her work, and the critical lifestyle changes that can empower people with endo to live freely and fully.
+We were delighted to talk to Nicole about endo, periods, her passion for her work, and the critical lifestyle changes that can empower people with endo to live freely and fully.

 Nicole: I was the poster child for period problems as a teenager, so my passion dates back to my own struggles with my menstrual cycle - I had the most ridiculous heavy and painful periods that eventually became so irregular I didn't know when they were coming.
 It took me years to get answers and it wasn't until I saw an acupuncturist that I was finally able to start solving my ongoing period problems without medications or the pill.